The KZ AS10 was sent free of charge by Lillian the co-founder of Linsoul. I’ll try my best to give an impartial opinion about the gear*.

-My daily driver will be a uncapped Sony Walkman A-45, with both lossy 320kbps Mp3’s and lossless 16-Bit 44.1Khz Flac music files, I might use higher resolution if necessary.
+My daily driver will be an uncapped Sony Walkman A-45, with both lossy 320kbps Mp3’s and lossless 16-Bit 44.1Khz Flac music files, I might use higher resolution if necessary.

 On the desktop/laptop side I’ll be using a Creative Labs E5 DAC, again with Spotify on the higher quality setting and without any gimmicks just like the Sony L1, and of course the DeaDBeeF music player for Flac music files at 16-Bit 44.1Khz but with some exceptions.

-I won’t be reviewing the interaction of all sources with the IEM for obvious reasons, so for simplicity sake the review below will use the Creative Labs E5 to drive the IEM’s unless stated otherwise.
+I won’t be reviewing the interaction of all sources with the in-ear for obvious reasons, so for simplicity sake, the review below will use the Creative Labs E5 to drive the in-ears unless stated otherwise.

 A look inside the box

-The rather large black cardboard box arrived encased in a plastic film (not shown in the photos), after I removed the film I had direct access to the interior of the box via a winged top, the IEM’s were surrounded by foam with only the faceplates showing with “left and right” white markings below them.
+The rather large black cardboard box arrived encased in a plastic film (not shown in the photos), after I removed the film I had direct access to the interior of the box via a hinged top, the in-ears were surrounded by foam with only the faceplates showing with “left and right” white markings below them.

 Both cable and tips come inside plastic envelopes that KZ also uses on other models.

-Also note the shells are rather easy to remove from the foam and they have the 2 medium tips already inserted, a gentle push is enough to take the IEM’s out.
+Also note the shells are rather easy to remove from the foam and they have the 2 medium tips already inserted, a gentle push is enough to take the in-ears out.

 Built quality & specifications

-Build quality isn’t always a given on budget IEMs, in that point I’m often surprised at KZ because they rarely disappoint in that department.
+Build quality isn’t always a given on budget in-ears, in that point I’m often surprised at KZ because they rarely disappoint in that department.